JCSDA/jedi-stack/README.md

 ## Vetting process

-If you want to add a new library to the stack you need to first propose :
+If you want to add a new library or software package to the stack you must first do the following:

 1. Create a Zenhub issue that describes the reason for the addition.
 Which JEDI components require it?
 Why is it beneficial to add to the stack?
 Can it be installed or acquired a different way?
 (If you do not have access to the internal JCSDA ZenHub boards you can create a thread on the [JCSDA forums](https://forums.jcsda.org)).
 Bring it to the attention of the JEDI Software Infrastructure team by "asssigning" or tagging individual members.

 2. The issue will be discussed at one or more meetings of the JEDI software infrastructure team.
 You may be contacted for further information.